This post may contain affiliate links. Read my whole disclosure here.

 This doesn’t mean that I give up that idea!
 But I try to use the same strategy in a slightly different way, adapted to my son’s new needs.

-But during this last “crisis” it doesn’t seem to help as much as it used to.
+But during this last “crisis”, they didn’t seem to help as much as it used to.

 He really resonated with that poster because of the nice and clear illustrations.
 And this brought me a great idea!